-2. Enter the range of station numbers to be programmed.
+2. Enter the range of fixed station numbers (100-131) to be programmed.
 If only one station is being programmed, enter that number twice, e.g., [100 100].

-If HOLD is pressed without entering a station range, all stations are selected.
+If HOLD is pressed without entering a station range, ALL stations are selected.

-- 3. Press HOLD to save the entry.
+3. Press HOLD to save the entry.
 A confirmation tone sounds and the display updates.
-Flexible button #19 (Page A) is lit. - 4.
-Press button #20.
+Flexible button #19 is lit.
+The display updates to reflect current programming for Page A:

+4. Press button #20.
 The display updates to reflect current programming for Page B.